Hypergraph polynomials and the Bernardi process: The Bernardi process for hypergraphs

 Case 1: $xy=v_{i+1}e_{i+1}$ (hence $z=e_i$).
 As $v_{i+1}e_{i+1}$ is not deleted during the process, if it is not traversed until $e_iv_{i+1}$ is removed, then it does not become a current edge until $v_{i+1}e_i$ becomes current edge.
 After the traversal of $e_iv_{i+1}$ from the emerald direction, the next current edge is $v_{i+1}e_i^+$.
 By Lemma \ref{c:hedges_traversed_in_good_order}, while there is no cycle in the subgraph of traversed edges, the edges incident to a violet node become current edges in an order compatible with the cyclic order.
 Hence $v_{i+1}e_{i+1}$ needs to become current edge before $v_{i+1}e_i$, which is a contradiction.

 Case 2: $xy\neq v_{i+1}e_{i+1}$.
 This means that the Bernardi process reaches $x$ through the edge $zx$ before it deletes $e_iv_{i+1}$.
 Hence after reaching $x$, the walk associated to the process needs to get back to $v_{i+1}$ with $v_{i+1}e_i$ as current edge before traversing $xy$ from the direction of $x$.
-If the process does not traverse $xz$ from the direction of $x$ before it returns to $v_{i+1}$, then necessarily it traverses a cycle, from which we get a contradiction with the fact that there is no cycle in the graph of traversed edges until we traverse all the edges of $O$.
+If the process does not traverse $xz$ from the direction of $x$ before it returns to $v_{i+1}$, then necessarily it traverses a cycle, from which we get a contradiction with the fact that there is no cycle in the graph of traversed edges until we traverse all the edges of $O$ in the positive direction.
 On the other hand, Lemma \ref{c:hedges_traversed_in_good_order} tells us that until all the edges of $O$ are traversed, the edges adjacent to $x$ are traversed (from the direction of $x$) in an order compatible with the ribbon structure.
 Hence $xy$ must be traversed before $xz$, which is again a contradiction. \end{proof}

 Let us now refocus on the moment when, upon the traversal of all edges of $O$, we stopped the Bernardi process.
 Take a spanning tree $T$ in the current graph $G$ that realizes $\mathbf f$.
 Such a tree exists by the definition of the Bernardi process and it contains every edge that we so far decided to keep.
 In particular, $T$ contains each edge of $O$ of the form $v_ie_i$.
+On the other hand, as $O\not\subseteq T$, there are edges of $O$ of the form $e_jv_{j+1}$ that are not in $T$.
+We will also need the following observation.